-Connect to ServiceNow instance:
+To connect to ServiceNow instance:

-- 1 Select Dashboard Administration > Integration > ServiceNow Integration to open ServiceNow configuration dashboard. - 2 Click "Get Started" to start the configuration wizard. - 3 In the first wizard screen, ServiceNow Instance Account, connect to the ServiceNow instance by providing the ServiceNow URL and credential - 4 Click "Next" and Foglight will verify the provided ServiceNow instance URL and credential, if the verification passes, it will display the "Summary" page. - Then click "Finish" and Foglight will display the ServiceNow Integration main Dashboard, including "General Setting" tab and "Service Synchronization" tab. - a "General Setting" tab displays current ServiceNow Integration settings and status. - b "Service Synchronization" tab lists all Foglight services and allows user to configure service based alarm to incident synchronization.
+- 1 Select Dashboard Administration > Integration > ServiceNow Integration to open ServiceNow configuration dashboard. - 2 Click Get Started to start the configuration wizard. - 3 In the first wizard screen, ServiceNow Instance Account, connect to the ServiceNow instance by providing the ServiceNow URL and credential. - 4 Click Next and Foglight will verify the provided ServiceNow instance URL and credential.
+If the verification passes, the Summary page will be displayed. - 5 Then click Finish and the ServiceNow Integration main Dashboard will be displayed, which includes General Setting tab and Service Synchronization tab. - a General Setting tab displays current ServiceNow Integration settings and status. - b Service Synchronization tab lists all Foglight services and allows user to configure service based alarm to incident synchronization.